BPP University outlines Academic Malpractice as either 'Poor Academic Practice' or 'Academic Misconduct'

 Any allegation of academic malpractice should be taken very seriously.
 Depending on the severity of the allegation, you may be invited to a meeting with the Programme Team to discuss the allegation in the first instance.
 If they feel that there was a breach of the regulations, then in most circumstances you will be invited to complete a Case Management Form detailing your comments relating to the allegation.
-The Office of Regulation & Compliance (ORC) a statement outlining your position on the allegation.
+The Office of Regulation & Compliance (ORC) will contact you regarding this.
 At this stage you can also provide them with evidence of any mitigating factors.

 If required to attend a formal hearing this will be held by a panel.
 The panel is normally made up of 3 senior members of staff that have not had any prior involvement in the investigation.
-At the hearing, you will have the opportunity to explain how you undertook the assessment / examination and give your explanation in response to the allegation.
+At the hearing, you will have the opportunity to give your explanation in response to the allegation.

 Why is it important to prepare for it?

 The panel has a wide variety of penalties they can give to students, and base their judgement on experience from other cases, the degree of intent and any other aggravating factors.
 Therefore, it is really important to submit all information and be as open and honest as possible throughout the investigation.
 Penalties can range from a formal warning to a module being capped and a mark of zero being awarded, or even termination of a student’s registration.

 How can the Independent Advisors help?